Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Campbelltown has 44 active public transport stops, all of which are bus stops.
-These stops are served by 27 different routes that together facilitate 1,555 weekly passenger trips.
-The average distance from residents' homes to the nearest transport stop is 183 meters, indicating excellent accessibility.
-In this predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transport, used by 80% of residents, while 15% opt for buses.
-On average, there are 1.1 vehicles per dwelling, below the regional norm.
+Campbelltown has 44 active public transport stops, all serving buses.
+These stops are covered by 27 different routes that together facilitate 1,555 weekly passenger trips.
+The average distance to the nearest stop for residents is 183 meters, indicating excellent accessibility.
+Most commuters travel outward due to Campbelltown's residential nature.
+Cars remain the primary mode of transport at 80%, with buses used by 15%.
+On average, there are 1.1 vehicles per dwelling, lower than the regional norm.

 According to the 2021 Census, only 11.2% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 222 trips per day, equating to approximately 35 weekly trips per stop.
+Across all routes, service frequency averages 222 trips per day, equating to about 35 weekly trips per stop.

 Frequently Asked Questions - Transport